jmxnzo/Cybersecurity-Notebook/Tecnicas de hacking/Reverse engineering.md

 ![[Pasted image 20240103000359.png]]

+1. **RAX, RBX, RCX, RDX:**
+   - RAX is the accumulator register.
+   - RBX is the base register.
+   - RCX is the counter register.
+   - RDX is the data register.

+   These are general-purpose registers in the processor that can store both data and addresses.
+Each register serves a specific purpose, and they are commonly used in x86 and x86-64 architectures.

+2. **RBP, RSP:**
+   - RBP is the base pointer register.
+   - RSP is the stack pointer register.

+   These registers are used for managing the stack in a program.
+RBP typically points to the base of the current stack frame, while RSP points to the top of the stack.

+3. **RIP:**
+   - RIP is the instruction pointer register.

+   RIP stores the address of the next instruction to be executed.
+It plays a crucial role in keeping track of the program's execution flow.

 - Dynamic analysis: We run the application (ALWAYS ON A VM) and observe its behavior with different inputs.